FDM 3D printing - Fused Deposition Modeling

 FDM 3D printing is a technology that works both horizontally and vertically, where an extrusion nozzle moves over a build platform.
 The process involves the use of thermoplastic material that reaches melting point and is then forced out, to create a 3D object layer by layer.
 As the design takes shape, it is clear to the see each layer as a horizontal cross section.
 Following the completion of one layer, the nozzle of the printer is lowered in order for the next layer of plastic to be added to the design.
 Once the object has been created, the materials that are used to support the object can then be removed.

 Many businesses use FDM 3D printing technology as it allows the creation of detailed and intricate objects.
 Therefore, engineers are using it to allow them to test parts for fit and form.
 It is a technology that is now assisting the creation of small parts and specialised tools that would once take a lot longer to produce.

 Every single 3D printer that we have uses FFF 3D printing with the most common 3D printed material being Polylactic Acid, also known as PLA.
-However, we do not stop there because our T650P can also use other materials such as polyetherimide (PEI) and Polyether ether ketone (PEEK).
+However, we do not stop there because our High Temperature printers can also use other materials such as polyetherimide (PEI) and Polyether ether ketone (PEEK).